 Operational Policing

-There is also an option to study a pre-join degree before applying to the police service.
+There is also an option to study the Degree in Professional Policing at USW before applying to the police service.

 If you join the police without a degree-level qualification, you can follow a three-year professional degree apprenticeship known as the Police Constable Degree Apprenticeship (PCDA).